kgisl/pythonFDP/manual/lab1-kgashok.py.md

-## Viva Questions
+## Pre-Lab Questions

 0. Show your manual workings for the ***gcd*** of 924 and 2562.
 1. What is the practical use of calculating the ***`gcd`*** of two numbers?
-1. If you have written the recursive solution of the Euclid algorithm, then write the iterative solution, and vice versa.
+2. If you have written the recursive solution of the Euclid algorithm, then write the iterative solution, and vice versa.
-2. How does the algorithm for the `gcd` of two numbers work?
+3. How does the algorithm for the `gcd` of two numbers work?
 What is the name for this algorithm?
 Why is it so special?
-3. Why is the `global` keyword used in the function `getTwoNumbers`?
+4. Why is the `global` keyword used in the function `get_twonumbers`?
-4. Is the function `getTwoNumbers()` fruitful or not fruitful?
+5. Is the function `get_twonumbers()` fruitful or not fruitful?

+## Post-lab Questions

+0. What if `a` or/and `b` are negative integers?
+How will you need to modify the logic of the program?

 ## Bonus 1
 4. How will find the `gcd` of three integers?